Introduction

 Identify Common EKG Patterns and Abnormalities

-Familiarity with how to read a ekg, including common patterns and abnormalities, is essential for accurate interpretation.
+Familiarity with EKG patterns, including common patterns and abnormalities, is essential.
 Key patterns include:

 - Normal Sinus Rhythm: Characterized by a regular heartbeat of 60-100 bpm, with consistent P waves preceding each QRS complex, indicating effective atrial contraction.